YES Prep Public Schools

 YES Prep Public Schools, Inc. is a network of public, open-enrollment charter schools located in Greater Houston.
 Its headquarters are located at its Southside campus.
 The YES program is a university-preparatory program for grades K-12.

 History

 YES Prep (Youth Engaged in Service) began in 1995 as Project YES.
 The program was founded at Rusk Elementary School in the Houston Independent School District by Chris Barbic.
 Since 1998, YES Prep has been operating under a state charter.
+In 2020, they began serving elementary education.

 Previously, the headquarters were in the Greater Sharpstown Management District.